 I know, that's a huge difference in pricing, but the reality is the more complex the operation and therefore the permit requirements, the more expensive it will be to hire an environmental expert.
 Unless you're covered under a General Air Permit, there are a lot of factors that can, and do, impact the costs of hiring an expert, which make pinning down an exact number extremely difficult.

 Additionally, when you think about hiring an expert, are you talking about the local guy downtown who only does air permits in a specific area?
-Or are you talking about a large, national level firm that has regional offices in every major city?
-Or maybe your hiring the expert in your specific industry?
-Point being, who you hire, regardless of the type of permit, might charge you differently.
+Or are you talking about a large, national-level firm that has regional offices in every major city?
+Or maybe your hiring an expert in your specific industry?
+The point being, who you hire, regardless of the type of permit, might charge you differently.

 Because the various air permits available in New Jersey differ, the long-term costs of upkeep and compliance can be quite different, just like the long-term costs of owning a car.